OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 * Channel Select Register: Channel select register for traffic controller mailbox access.
 It is used in cases where more than one channel is in the AFU, else it defaults to zero, meaning channel-0 is selected.
 (TRAFFIC_CTRL_PORT_SEL)
 * Scratchpad Register: Scratchpad register for CSR access checking.
 (AFU_SCRATCHPAD)

-The CSR excel for the 10G HSSI reference AFU can be found [here](https://github.com/OFS/ofs-d5005/blob/release/1.0.x/ipss/hssi/s10/hssi_ss_csr.xls).
+The CSR excel for the 10G HSSI reference AFU can be found ipss/hssi/s10/hssi_ss_csr.xls [OFS D5005 FIM Github Branch].